apache/kafka/jmh-benchmarks/README.md

     ./jmh-benchmarks/jmh.sh LRUCacheBenchmark

+Run a specific test setting fork-mode (number iterations) to 2:

+    ./jmh-benchmarks/jmh.sh -f 2 LRUCacheBenchmark

+All JMH output goes to stdout by default, to run a benchmark and capture the results in a file:

+    ./jmh-benchmarks/jmh.sh -f 2 -o benchmarkResults.txt LRUCacheBenchmark

+### Using JMH with async-profiler

 It's good practice to check profiler output for microbenchmarks in order to verify that they are valid.
-JMH includes [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) integration that makes this easy:
+JMH includes [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) integration that makes this easy, although the specifics vary slightly depending on the platform.
+A simple Linux example:

     LD_LIBRARY_PATH=/path/to/async-profiler ./jmh-benchmarks/jmh.sh -prof async

+`DYLD_LIBRARY_PATH` should be used on macOS instead:

+    DYLD_LIBRARY_PATH=/path/to/async-profiler ./jmh-benchmarks/jmh.sh -prof async

 A number of arguments can be passed to async-profiler, run the following for a description:

     ./jmh-benchmarks/jmh.sh -prof async:help

-### Using the jmh script
-If you want to set specific JMH flags or only run a certain test(s) passing arguments via gradle tasks is cumbersome.
-Instead you can use the `jhm.sh` script.
-NOTE: It is assumed users run the jmh.sh script from the jmh-benchmarks module.

-* Run a specific test setting fork-mode (number iterations) to 2 :`./jmh.sh -f 2 LRUCacheBenchmark`

-* By default all JMH output goes to stdout.
-To run a benchmark and capture the results in a file:
-`./jmh.sh -f 2 -o benchmarkResults.txt LRUCacheBenchmark`
-NOTE: For now this script needs to be run from the jmh-benchmarks directory.

-### Using JMH with async-profiler

-It's good practice to check profiler output for microbenchmarks in order to verify that they are valid.
-JMH includes [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) integration that makes this easy:

-    LD_LIBRARY_PATH=/path/to/async-profiler ./jmh-benchmarks/jmh.sh -prof async

 A number of arguments can be passed to async-profiler, run the following for a description:

     ./jmh-benchmarks/jmh.sh -prof async:help

+### Using JMH GC profiler

+It's good practice to run your benchmark with `-prof gc` to measure its allocation rate:

+      ./jmh-benchmarks/jmh.sh -prof gc

+Of particular importance is the `norm` alloc rates, which measure the allocations per operation rather than allocations per second which can increase when you have make your code faster.

 ### Running JMH outside of gradle

 The JMH benchmarks can be run outside of gradle as you would with any executable jar file:

-`java -jar <kafka-repo-dir>/jmh-benchmarks/build/libs/kafka-jmh-benchmarks-all.jar -f2 LRUCacheBenchmark`
+    java -jar <kafka-repo-dir>/jmh-benchmarks/build/libs/kafka-jmh-benchmarks-all.jar -f2 LRUCacheBenchmark

 ### Writing benchmarks